evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

       Content root path: /app
 ```

-or, if you want to continuously monitor logs, use `-f` flag
+or, if you want to stream logs, use `-f` flag

 ```bash
 kubectl logs app-a -f